DannyCastroVentura/webapp-Dockerfile-E-Teacher/README.md

 # webapp - E-Teacher web application server
-That's where everything happens, from registering accounts, logging in, changing profile to the admin page.
+That's where everything happens, from registering accounts, logging in, changing your profile to the admin page.

 It's from here that the user will interact with the project.